 When they fight, spray the rabbits with the water bottle.
-Hopefully after a few squirts they will literally cool off.
+Hopefully, after a few squirts they will literally cool off.
 If they don’t stop fighting, toss the towel over one of the rabbits to break up the fight, then use the towel to gently scoop the rabbit up to put him away.
-Each time you try a new encounter with the rabbits, do it in a different environment/room.
-It could very well be what is making the rabbits tense.
+Be very careful stepping between fighting rabbits, you don’t want to get injured yourself.
+Tossing a towel over one is an easy way to stop the immediate fight.

 Have toys and boxes to distract them and have plenty of food and treats available.
 If there is a special treat your rabbit loves, only have it available when they are together.
 It will help your bunny associate good things with being with his new friend.

-Teenage male rabbits tend to be the most aggressive, so if you bunny fits that description, they may just need a few months in a separate cage if they can’t get along.
+Teenage male rabbits tend to be the most aggressive (around 6 months or so), so if your bunny fits that description, they may just need a few months in a separate cage if they can’t get along.